apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/tools.md

 top-level `bin` directory, otherwise consult the __README__ file for more detailed directions.

+For information on the low-level command-line interface that enables plugins, see Using Plugman to Manage Plugins.
+See Application Plugins for an overview.

 ## Create a project

 Run the `create` command, specifying the existing path to the project,